saashub-it/qoq/packages/cli/README.md

 ## Automatic configuration

-Just answer all questions, wizard will provide You with some initial config values, after it's done it will install all necesarry packages from [@saashub/qoq-\*](<(https://www.npmjs.com/search?q=%40saashub%2Fqoq-)>) workspace, and create 3 files in Your project root path:
+Simply answer all the questions, and the wizard will generate initial configuration values for you.
+Once complete, it will install all necessary packages from the [@saashub/qoq-*](https://www.npmjs.com/search?q=%40saashub%2Fqoq-) workspace and create three files in your project's root directory:

-- `.prettierrc` to support IDE formatting with pre-configured template
+- `.prettierrc` – Supports IDE formatting with a pre-configured template.
-- `eslint.config.js` to connect CLI generated eslint config with IDE
+- `eslint.config.js` – Connects the CLI-generated ESLint config with your IDE.
-- `qoq.config.js` to provide config for CLI
+- `qoq.config.js` – Provides configuration for the CLI.

+With this setup, you’ll be up and running quickly with minimal manual configuration.

 ## Manual configuration

-When setting things up by Yourself all three files needs to be created manually,
+When setting things up by yourself all three files needs to be created manually,

 1. `.prettierrc` with custom config or QoQ templeate eg `"@saashub/qoq-prettier"`
 2. `eslint.config.js` with custom config or re-export of QoQ settings in CommonJs